Denmark has a well-functioning and well-developed infrastructure, allowing you to operate easily by air, sea and land.

 Copenhagen Airport is located only 8 km from the Copenhagen city centre and accessible by car, metro, train and bus.
 Furthermore, the airport is situated in the very centre of the Øresund Region.

-In 2012, the Air Transport Research Society ranked Copenhagen Airport the best airport in Europe for the seventh time in nine years.
-More than 60 airlines operate from the airport and serve more than 100 destinations.
-The new “Swift” Terminal is expected to increase both the number of airlines and destinations.
+In 2016, Copenhagen Airport was rated most efficient airport in Europe for the 10th time in the past twelve years.
+More than 60 airlines operate from the airport and serve more than 160 destinations.

 The high-quality highway system means swift and easy access to all markets in the Northern European region.
 Since the opening of the Great Belt Bridge in 1998 and the Øresund Bridge between Denmark and Sweden in 2000, Denmark has been the natural and most efficient gateway to Northern Europe, Scandinavia, and the Baltic area.